TaylanTatli/Sevi/README.md

 | -n        | Specify theme name (**Default:** _Sevi_)                                      |
 | -h        | Show this help                                                                |

+### Arch (Via AUR)

+The icon theme can be installed from the [sevi-icon-theme-full](https://aur.archlinux.org/packages/sevi-icon-theme-full) package on the AUR.

+If you use Yay as your AUR-helper, you can use the following command:
+`yay -S sevi-icon-theme-full`

 ## Preview

 ![Icons Preview](https://user-images.githubusercontent.com/754514/181782228-da3fc1db-745e-4962-83ef-b185697b0c71.png)